Social Assistance Summaries

 Cases are equivalent to an individual or family: the person who applied for benefits, their partner, and any dependent children count as a single case.

 Beneficiaries or recipients refer to the total number of people who benefit from a single social assistance claim, i.e., the individual claimant plus their partner, and any dependent children within their household.

 How does each jurisdiction vary in its reporting?

 Each jurisdiction uses its own methodology for tracking and reporting social assistance caseloads.
 For example, some provinces include households that receive a partial benefit or top-up from social assistance while others do not; some include First Nations living on reserve while others do not.
 They also vary in the way they calculate the number of social assistance cases and beneficiaries:

-- Three jurisdictions provide data for the situation on March 31– Nova Scotia, Alberta, and Yukon
+- Three jurisdictions provide data for the situation on March 31: Alberta, Nova Scotia (prior to 2007), and Yukon.

 - Two jurisdictions provide an average over the calendar year: Newfoundland and Labrador, and Nunavut.

-- Eight jurisdictions provide an average over the fiscal year (April to March): British Columbia, Manitoba, New Brunswick, the Northwest Territories, Nova Scotia (2007-08 onwards), Ontario, Prince Edward Island, Quebec, and Saskatchewan.
+- Nine jurisdictions provide an average over the fiscal year (April to March): British Columbia, Manitoba, New Brunswick, the Northwest Territories, Nova Scotia (2007-08 onwards), Ontario, Prince Edward Island, Quebec, and Saskatchewan.